 These studies are time-consuming analytical tasks.
 Grid operators often need to examine several years’ worth of historical data to review how the grid has changed over time.
 They also need to be able to look into the future to see how one application to connect to the grid may affect other applications that are being processed, and how it might interfere with other planned work on the grid.

-Cognite worked with a major grid operator to liberate information from the company’s source systems, including operational statuses, disconnections, generation capacities, and sensor data, and ingest it into Cognite Data Fusion (CDF).
+Statnett, the Norwegian transmission system operator, worked with Cognite to liberate information from its source systems, including operational statuses, disconnections, generation capacities, and sensor data, and ingest it into Cognite Data Fusion (CDF)™.

-After the different data sets were structured in context with one another, the development team created an easy-to-use application that helps the grid operator’s analysts explore the contextualized data.
+After the different data sets were structured in context with one another, the development team created an easy-to-use application that helps Statnett's analysts explore the contextualized data.
 The application enables users to quickly navigate through different assets on the grid and easily look up information on load, capacities, and disconnections, which can then be visualized or prepared for further analysis.

 With all the relevant information needed to process grid connection applications accessible in one location, the grid operator can more efficiently add new power sources and consumers to the grid.
 This benefits both the grid operator and society in general.

 Statnett estimates that improving how it processes applications is worth an estimated $1.2 million a year.
 Half of this figure is related to the grid operator’s own efficiency gains, as its analysts no longer have to collect and clean data from different systems; the other half, societal benefits created by reducing the time it takes to connect to the grid.